emiljapelt/trench/NOTE.md

 - Consider naming of stuff
 - Player start/end turn events (so fewer checks are needed)

-# Pottery theme
-- Clay fields that spread
-- Clay throwing
-- Clay golems, that are not on your team

 # Optimize
 - None: 0
 - Simple/Size: 1, Removes uneassesary program parts, reducing the resulting instruction list size